 There are lots of areas that you can count as damages or costs incurred after the accident.
 Of course, you need to ask for compensation the equivalent of your medical bills – but how much would you have earned if you had been able to work in the time you were incapacitated?
 How many days work did you miss?

 Consider the costs of hiring childminders to come and babysit while you are in hospital, or the expense of getting to and from therapy appointments.
 Think about how much your pain and suffering has cost you and how far the grief has impacted the rest of your life.
+There are many ways to get pass this period such as the counseling groups.
+This website can help you with this.

 Think Long Term